- Cancer Treatment

 - A sentinel node biopsy, or sentinel lymph node dissection, is a procedure that is performed to look for cancer in the nearby draining lymph nodes after a cancer is diagnosed.
 When a cancer is discovered, it is very important for your medical team to know how aggressive the tumor is and if the tumor has spread beyond its original location.
 The first place most cancers spread to is the surrounding lymph nodes.
 The purpose of the procedure is to obtain a tissue sample of the nearest lymph nodes to help with the staging of the cancer.

 - Sentinel lymph nodes biopsies are most frequently performed in breast cancer, melanoma, and other skin cancers.
-Its role in other types of cancers is being investigated.
+Its role in other types of cancers are being investigated.
 Sentinel node biopsies have been used for the past 10-20 years, most frequently in breast cancer.
 They have replaced the axillary dissection procedure, which removed most of the nodes in the underarm; however, if the sentinel node is involved with cancer, a full dissection will frequently be performed.

 How is this test performed?

 - A sentinel node biopsy is performed by a surgeon to evaluate the extent of spread of a newly diagnosed cancer.
 Frequently, the sentinel node dissection will be performed with the lumpectomy, mastectomy, or surgical resection of the tumor.
-If the sentinel node biopsy is performed alone, it may occur under just local anesthesia.

 How do I prepare for a sentinel lymph node biopsy?